I want my life back.

 Ongoing sessions

 Around 50 minutes, evenings only.
-Most people start weekly to build momentum, then move to fortnightly as things settle.
-Online, in person in Maghull, or hybrid.
+Most people start weekly so things start shifting, then move to fortnightly as things feel more settled.
+Online, in person in Maghull, or a mix of both.

-When the day-to-day feels more workable, sessions often space out to monthly.
-A quiet check-in, kept for as long as it’s useful.
+Once everyday life feels more like your own again, sessions usually space out to monthly.
+A quiet check-in, kept for as long as it's useful.

 Straightforward, evening clinic.